 But, because of this, there is now more competition than ever before.
 According to WPBeginner, fitness blogs are among the most popular types of blogs for new bloggers.
 This means that your new blog will have to stand out if you want to gain traction and make it successful.

 Lucky for you, that’s exactly what you will learn in this post.
 I have outlined the 10 steps to creating a successful and profitable fitness blog – even if you have zero coding knowledge.

 You will also discover all the tools, tips, and techniques that you will need to get set up, start creating content, promote your blog, build a massive audience, and start making money.

 So, if you’re ready to start sharing your passion for fitness with the world, let’s get to it.

 This guide is extremely DETAILED and explains everything you need to start a fitness blog.
 I’ve been at this blogging stuff for over 8 years and have built a business making $20,000 per month, so I have a lot of helpful advice for you newbies out there.

 If you get stuck or need advice, please contact me directly and I’ll help you out for free.

 How to Start a Fitness Blog in 10 Steps:

-A fitness blog offers you the opportunity to share your best information, advice, and expertise with other people.
+A fitness blog offers any fitness expert the opportunity to share their best information, advice, and expertise with other people regardless of whether or not you have a personal trainer certification.
 It’s a very effective tool that gives you the power to share your message instantly with millions of people across the world.

 However, if you’re someone who doesn’t have the bandwidth to create blog posts, you can share your message in the form of videos instead.